It’s no secret that video content dominates the media landscape today.

 Best for: Organic and paid video search

-With over 2.6 billion monthly people using YouTube for video content, it’s undoubtedly the biggest video CMS out there.
+With YouTube forecasted to hit over 933 million users in 2024, it’s undoubtedly the biggest video CMS out there.

 To generate organic interest, optimize your content for video search, and advertise your content to your target audience, YouTube is the place to be.